justeattakeaway/pie/apps/pie-docs/src/components/checkbox-group/overview/code.md

 ```

 ## Forms Usage
 Please use the [form label](/components/form-label/) component for adding a label to the Checkbox Group component.
-Similar to native HTML, the label should be a sibling of the input component and reference the input's `id` attribute using the `for` attribute.

 ```html
  <PieCheckboxGroup>